The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 When he began examining his morning routine, he discovered the soap he had recently bought, and was using in the shower each morning, was the same soap he used while fighting in Afghanistan.

-The smell of this soap had triggered fear and anxiety based on his experiences in the war.
+The smell of this soap triggered fear and anxiety based on his experiences in the war.

 When he got rid of the soap, his anxiety went away.